tpeterz/BigData_Kafka/README.md

 ### 3. Flask App (`app.py`)
 - Launches a live dashboard on `http://localhost:5000`
 - Displays all consumer messages as rows in a Bootstrap-styled table
+- Shows:
+  - Song metadata and user location
+  - Mood, completion status, skip status, rating
+  - How long the track is
+  - **Listen Position** (seconds)
+  - **% Listened** (normalized view of how much of the track was played)
 - Allows filtering by:
   - Artist
-  - Genre
+  - Genre (dropdown)
-  - Platform
+  - Platform (dropdown)
   - Country
-  - Mood
+  - Mood (dropdown)
   - Rating
   - Skipped (yes/no)

-The form preserves your selections & automatically refreshes every 5 seconds.
+The form preserves your selections & the page can be refreshed manually using a button (instead of auto-refreshing every 5 seconds), making it easier to apply filters before the view resets.

 ---

 ### Kafka and Big Data Concepts

-- Kafka supports **real-time streaming** which is fundamental to Big Data pipelines
+- Kafka supports **real-time streaming**, which is fundamental to Big Data pipelines
 - Uses **partitioning** to distribute workload across nodes or brokers
 - Messages are **append-only**, ideal for logs, streams, and events
 - Enables **loose coupling** between producers and consumers